zulip/zulip/help/email-notifications.md

 ## Message notification emails

-Zulip can be configured to send message notification emails for [PMs and mentions](/help/pm-mention-alert-notifications), as well as [stream messages](/help/stream-notifications).
+Zulip can be configured to send message notification emails for [DMs and mentions](/help/dm-mention-alert-notifications), as well as [stream messages](/help/stream-notifications).

 {start_tabs}